-Site Ref Site Name Site Area (ha) Timescale Sewage Treatment Works Catchment Sewerage Comment Potential Impact on Sewerage Infrastructure Shapefile Source Redditch Bo rough Council Residential 'Strategic' Si ites St8 Edward Street 0.5 Not stated Redditch (Spernal) STW This site appears to be redevelopment and so as part of any redevelopment consideration should be made to ensure any surface water currently draining to the foul/combined sewer is dis-connected.
+Site Ref Site Name Site Area (ha) Timescale Sewage Treatment Works Catchment Sewerage Comment Potential Impact on Sewerage Infrastructure Shapefile Source Redditch Bo rough Council 19 Residential 'Strategic' Si tes St8 Edward Street 0.5 Not stated Redditch (Spernal) STW This site appears to be redevelopment and so as part of any redevelopment consideration should be made to ensure any surface water currently draining to the foul/combined sewer is dis-connected.
 There are no known sewer flooding problems downstream of the site and so provided surface water in managed sustainably and is not connected to the foul/combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues (subject to hydraulic modelling).
-Low (subject to hydraulic modelling) RBC_Startegic_Sites_2010.shp Redditch 2010/12 Webheath ADR 600 6-10 yrs / 10+yrs Priest Bridge STW OR Redditch (Spernal) STW This site is located on the edge of the Priest Bridge and Redditch (Spernal) sewage treatment works catchments and so could potentially drain to either catchment depending on the sewer connection point.
+Low (subject to hydraulic modelling) RBC_Startegic_Sites_2010.shp Redditch ' 2010/12 Webheath ADR 600 6-10 yrs / 10+yrs Priest Bridge STW OR Redditch (Spernal) STW This site is located on the edge of the Priest Bridge and Redditch (Spernal) sewage treatment works catchments and so could potentially drain to either catchment depending on the sewer connection point.
 The ground contours indicate that most of the site will not be able to connect to the existing sewerage system without needing to be pumped and so this gives some flexibility over potential point of connection but either way the sewers in the immediate vicinity are only small diameter (150/225mm dia) and so are likely to require upsizing to provided additional capacity to accommodate pumped flows from 600 dwellings.
 Further hydraulic modelling will be required to assess the extent of any capacity improvements.
-Medium - Large development upstream of small dia sewerage system(s) RBC_FINAL_SHLAA_sites_2010.shp 2010/11 Brockhill ADR 425 1 - 5 yrs / 6 - 10 yrs 6 - Redditch (Spernal) STW upstream of small diameter sewerage systems and whilst there are no known sewer flooding problems downstream there is unlikely to be spare capacity to Medium - Large development(s) upstream of small dia sewerage system(s) RBC_FINAL_SHLAA_sites_2010.shp 2010/13 Brockhill Green Belt 400 1 - 5 yrs new dwellings.
+Medium - Large development upstream of small dia sewerage system(s) RBC_FINAL_SHLAA_sites_2010.shp 2010/11 Brockhill ADR 425 1 - 5 yrs / 6 - 10 yrs Redditch (Spernal) STW These two sites ('2010/11' & '2010/13') are located upstream of small diameter sewerage systems and whilst there are no known sewer flooding problems downstream there is unlikely to be spare capacity to accommodate the additional foul flows from up to 825 Medium - Large development(s) upstream of small dia sewerage system(s) RBC_FINAL_SHLAA_sites_2010.shp 2010/13 Brockhill Green Belt 400 1 - 5 yrs new dwellings.
 Further hydraulic modelling will be required to confirm the extent of any capacity improvements once potential connection points have been identified.
-RBC_FINAL_SHLAA_sites_2010.shp
+System(s) RBC_FINAL_SHLAA_sites_2010.shp